 Parents and families are invited to learn about Opportunity Youth Academy and the services we provide.
 Parents and families receive ongoing communication from their student's teachers, and are invited to Family Night each year to receive important information about our school program.
-In addition, parents and families are recruited to serve on the School Site Council and English Language Learner Committee and to participate in the yearly formation of the school's LCAP (Local Control Action Plan.)
+In addition, parents and families are recruited to serve on the School Site Council and English Learner Advisory Committee and to participate in the formation of the Learning Continuity Plan.